Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-3. Where to Begin: Micro Moments of Meaning
+3) Where to Begin: Micro-Moments of Meaning

 -

-Add a fresh flower beside your bed
+A single flower beside your bed

 -